Satish9422/my-app/README.md

 Create jenkins agent pod template in kubernetes cloud.

-Use jnlp, kaniko and kubectl docker containers to use as jenkins agents on eks cluster.
+Use jnlp, kaniko and kubectl to spun up docker container on jenkins agent pod.

 ### Create Jenkinsfile
 create jenkinsfile utilising kaniko and kubectl docker images for agent pod to run on eks cluster.